5 Ways Collagen Can Improve Your Health

 3 ways to add collagen to your diet:

 - Make a bone broth: Slow-simmering bones and water with a splash of apple cider vinegar or wine extracts the collagen leaving you with a delicious, versatile and healing traditional food.
 Bone broth can be utilized in many ways such as in a soup or a pan sauce like gravy.
 For extra gut healing stir a tablespoon of collagen peptides into your hot cup of broth before sipping and enjoying.
-Learn how to make bone broth at home using this easy slow-cooker recipe.
+Learn how to make bone broth at home using this easy slow-cooker recipe or this recipe using the Instant Pot.

 - Stir Vital Proteins collagen peptides into your morning coffee, tea or beverage of choice: Not a coffee or tea drinker?
 Add a scoop (roughly 2 1/2 Tablespoons) of these flavorless peptides to your next smoothie or green juice or just mix it with water and toss it back in the morning for a boost of collagen.
 Collagen peptides can also be stirred into yogurt, applesauce or oatmeal without gelling or changing the flavor of the food – a great way to get added protein and nutrition into your little ones and unsuspecting husbands.

 - Enjoy homemade treats and desserts made with gelatin: Vital Proteins also makes a flavorless gelatin made from grass-fed, pasture-raised beef that’s perfect for making homemade ‘gummy’ treats at home using real fruit and natural sweeteners.
-It’s also my go-to thickener when making homemade ice cream like this Dairy-free Vanilla Bean Ice Cream.
+It’s also my go-to thickener when making homemade ice cream like this Dairy-free Vanilla Bean Ice Cream or these naturally-sweetened homemade marshmallows and S’mores.

 How much collagen do you need?